Kaftan, takchita, or jellaba: Which outfit for which occasion?

 The jellaba: everyday wear

 The jellaba is distinguished by its hood (the famous qob) and its loose fit.
-With a more casual style, it is worn daily—whether going out or entertaining guests—and in more formal versions for semi-formal occasions.
+With a more casual style, it is worn daily—whether going out or entertaining guests—and in more dressy versions for semi-formal occasions.
 It is a practical and elegant staple of the Middle Eastern wardrobe.

 How do you choose based on the occasion?